McMaster-University-Library/Digital-Archive-Tools/README.md

 # Digital Archive Tools

-This repository is a resource to perform web analytics on the Library's Digital Archive of map and data collections, collecting and reporting web data through the use of Google Analytics.
+This repository is a resource to perform web analytics on the Library's Digital Archive of Map Collections, collecting and reporting web data through the use of Google Analytics.

 ## Tool: Scraper_V2.py

 Using Python 3.4, basic web page information is collected for MacRepo IDs identified as belonging to the Library's Map Collections and stored in an output CSV file.
-This script is an updated version of Scraper.py found in the OldTools folder, which in addition to each object's MacRepo ID, URL, page title, and sub-collection or item flag, also outputs the identifier and MacRepo ID of the parent directory of each object in the Digital Archive.
+This script is an updated version of Scraper.py found in the OldTools folder, which in addition to each object's MacRepo ID, URL, page title, and sub-collection or item flag, also outputs the identifier and MacRepo ID of the parent directory of each object in the Library's Map Collections.
 Every month, Windows Task Scheduler runs Scraper_V2.py through an associated batch file, creating an updated list of Map Collection items as of the date it is run, labelled Macrepo_LookupYYYYMMDD.
 In addition, Scraper_V2.py overwrites an existing and temporary Macrepo_Lookup.csv file.
 This is the file used within the Google Analytics API Python Client as the list of MacRepo IDs that web analytics is later performed on.

 ## Resource: Macrepo_Lookup.csv

 This CSV file is the output file containing MacRepo ID information for sub-collections or items belonging to the Library's Map Collections.
-This information includes each object's MacRepo ID, URL, page title, sub-collection or item flag, identifier, and MacRepo ID of the parent directory of each object in the Digital Archive.
+This information includes each object's MacRepo ID, URL, page title, sub-collection or item flag, identifier, and MacRepo ID of the parent directory of each object in the Library's Map Collections.
 This file is updated monthly on the 1st of every month with Windows Task Scheduler.
 It is then used at the end of the month as the list of MacRepo IDs Google Analytics performs on.

 ## Folder: Google Analytics API Python Client